 What is a Negative space?

-Negative space may be most evident when the space around a subject, not the subject itself, forms an interesting or artistically relevant shape, and such space occasionally is used to artistic effect as the “real” subject of an image.
-The use of negative space is a key element of artistic composition.
+Negative space clear definition is when the space around a subject, not the subject itself, forms an interesting or artistically relevant shape, and such space usually is give an illusion of the “real” subject of an image.
+The use of negative space is a key element of creative idea.

 Does any actual famous logos use negative space?

 Yes.. actually there are a lot of them just search in google.
-But right now I’m only going to mention just one, And believe me, its quite clever
+But right now I’m only going to mention just one and it’s the most famous one so far.

 Let me see.. did you find it?

-Look closely between letters ‘E’ and ‘X’…You could see an arrow… Yup that’s intentional
+If you look closely between letters ‘E’ and ‘X’…You could see an arrow… Yup that’s very clever as it match with the company goal of shipping and moving forward.

-Okay that’s it for the introduction now let’s get into the interesting part
+Okay that’s it for the introduction now let’s jump into the interesting part

 How to design a Negative Space Logo

-This tips now I’m going to share only helps you know how to direct your creative views, and this is not a step by step tutorial on creating a logo.
+The tips I’m going to explain now only helps you know how to direct your creative thoughts, and this is not a step by step tutorial on creating a logo.
 This is going to be a list of tips and tricks to find the hidden gems in negative spaces of shapes.
-And how to use them to create an effective logo
+And how to use them to create a creative and clever logo.

-While designing a negative space logo, the first question which may arrive at your mind will be where to start
+When you start designing a negative space logo, the first question which come to your mind will be where to start

 Where to start??